 - Native Plants, Poisonous Plants, Shrubs

-Woody evergreen to deciduous shrub in the Ericaceae family.
-Does best with a half day of sun; spreads by stolons.
+It does best with a half day of sun.
 It has a slow growth rate.

-Wildlife Value: Members of the genus Rhododendron support the following specialized bee: Andrena (Andrena) cornelli.
+Wildlife Value: This plant has a low resistance to damage from deer.
+Hummingbirds and swallowtail butterflies are attracted to the blooms.
+Members of the genus Rhododendron support the following specialized bee: Andrena (Andrena) cornelli.

 Insects, Diseases, and Other Plant Problems: Rhododendrons are susceptible to insect and disease problems.
-Insect problems include aphids, borers, lacebugs, leafhoppers, mealybugs, mites, nematodes, scale, thrips and whitefly.
+Insect problems include aphids, borers, lacebugs, leafhoppers, mealybugs, mites, nematodes, scale, thrips, and whitefly.
 Diseases include canker, crown rot, root rot, leaf spot, rust, and powdery mildew.
-Full sun can scortch the leaves and the roots rot if soil does not drain well.
+Full sun can scorch the leaves and the roots rot if the soil does not drain well.
 A healthy plant in the right place with proper maintenance should have few problems.
-This plant is frequently damaged by deer..
+This plant is frequently damaged by deer.

 Formerly known as Rhododendron nudiflorum.